amgfernandes/neuroeduai/content/post/Feature selection/index.md

 **Using an available library for feature selection based on Genetic algorithm feature selection (sklearn-genetic-opt)**

-**Answer: The idea is to make it generic and easy to use with the terminal and with logging possibility.
-A GUI with Napari is planned as next project**
+The idea is to make it generic and easy to use with the terminal and with logging possibility.
+A GUI with Napari is planned as next project

 **See below Repository link**